ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 install-module microsoft365dsc -allowclobber -force import-module microsoft365dsc
 ```
-3. In PowerShell navigate to the directory containing the Blueprint configuration PS1 file and the `configurationdata.psd1` file
+3. In PowerShell navigate to the directory containing the blueprint configuration PS1 file and the `configurationdata.psd1` file
-4. In the PowerShell console, initiate the Blueprint configuration PS1 and supply the required values.
+4. In the PowerShell console, initiate the blueprint configuration PS1 and supply the required values.
 The required values are located in the parameters section of the `Blueprint Configuration Script file` (i.e. identity_dsc.ps1).
 The following is an example for the identity configuration.
 The required values are: Global Admin credentials; agency name; agency prefix; and trusted IPs (in CIDR format).
 ```Powershell
 $pscredential = get-credential
 $agencyname = "Agency Name"